What are the Effects of Climate Change & How You Can Help Combat It

 What Can You Do to Mitigate the Effects of Climate Change?

-Massive Study on the Effects of Climate Change from Years of Research
+Study on Effects of Climate Change from Years of Research

 What are the Effects of Climate Change?

-Incidentally, if you are a Texas resident facing a power outage caused by extreme weather events (or by any other cause), you can visit the Home Energy Club cities page to find your city, where you can find information on who to report an outage to, as well as other information about power companies in your area.
+If you’re a Texas resident facing a power outage caused by extreme weather events (or by any other cause), visit our Texas Cities page where you can choose your city to find who to report an outage to, as well as other information about power companies in your area.

 What Still Needs to Be Done to Combat Climate Change?